 Two days later, Co.
-E took Niederlepte.
+E took Nieder-lepte.
 Fredericks spotted a civilian in the street.
-He looked twice and there was the same man he had questioned was the same man he had questioned in Badetz.
+He looked twice and there was the same man he had questioned in Badetz.
 This time Fredericks gave himself the benefit of the doubt.

-At the battalion CP, the man was searched and papers tucked in his shoes revealed his identity as a German sol-dier.
-The Jerry confessed that he had been visiting his wife when overrun her American traces.
+At the battalion CP, the man was searched and papers tucked in his shoes revealed his identity as a German soldier.
+The Jerry confessed that he had been visiting his wife when overrun her American tracers.
 Then he tried to by American troops.
-Then he tried to get back to his company by donning civilian clothes but the American offen-sive had caught up with him again.
+Then he tried to get back to his company by donning civilian clothes but the American offensive had caught up with him again.